Egypt to use daylight saving time again in a bid to save energy

 Egypt is experiencing an economic crisis after the fallout from the Ukraine conflict aggravated a foreign currency shortage.

-(Reporting by Momen Saeed Atallah; Writing by Nafisa Eltahir; Editing by Shounak Dasgupta)
+(Reporting by Momen Saeed Atallah; Writing by Nafisa Eltahir; Editing by Shounak Dasgupta and Mark Porter)

 ((Nafisa.Eltahir@thomsonreuters.com))